DioxusLabs/dioxus/docs/guide/src/en/getting_started/hot_reload.md

 1. Hot reloading allows much faster iteration times inside of rsx calls by interpreting them and streaming the edits.
 2. It is useful when changing the styling/layout of a program, but will not help with changing the logic of a program.
 3. Currently the cli only implements hot reloading for the web renderer.
-For TUI, desktop, and liveview you can use the hot reload macro.
+For TUI, desktop, and LiveView you can use the hot reload macro instead.

 # Web